Economists and politicians alike often suggest that small businesses are “the engine of the American economy.” They are not wrong.

 Many Umbrella Groups Advocate For Their Existing Member Organizations At The Expense Of Entrepreneurial Students

-The statistics show that the oldest national umbrella groups do more to stifle competition than they do to promote the fraternity or sorority experience.
-The National Panhellenic Council (NPC) in particular has not added a new member since the 50’s, and no NPC member organization was established after World War.
+The statistics suggest that the oldest national umbrella groups do more to stifle competition than they do to promote the fraternity or sorority experience.
+The National Panhellenic Council (NPC) in particular has not added a new member since the 50’s, and no NPC member organization was established after World War 2.

 Supporting local organizations means supporting modern students creating fraternities and sororities based on modern values.
-Why force students to join organizations whose baggage, policies, and values are representative of 19th Century society?
+Why force students to join organizations whose baggage, policies, and values are representative of a different century?

 Local Fraternities Established With Contemporary Values Are Proven Game-Changers

 Despite the stagnant memberships of the NIC, NPC, and NPHC, younger umbrella associations such as the National Association of Latino Fraternal Organizations (NALFO – which recently turned 20!) are the successful result of student initiatives to grow the fraternity experience and address unmet needs.